 Apply for a Grant

-Provost and James H. Hammons Professor of Chemistry
+–Sarah Willie-LeBreton, Provost and Professor of Sociology

 Proposal writing can help you become a better scholar, teacher, and researcher.
 Even when a research proposal isn't funded, you will benefit from arguing its merit and getting reviewer feedback.
 In fact, some programs prefer to award grants to resubmissions.